 Economists are hesitant to call the current market a housing bubble.
 A housing bubble typically has the following characteristics:

 - Home prices rise faster than income or inflation

 - Low availability of affordable housing

 - High rates of subprime mortgages and predatory lending

 - High mortgage rates

-It’s difficult to make the next housing crash prediction because the market can display many different combinations of these features and not crash.
+It's challenging to make the next housing crash prediction because the market can display many combinations of these features and not crash.
 When combined, these characteristics are generally a signal of poor market health.
-But economists have difficulty diagnosing a bubble until after it’s already burst.
+But economists have difficulty diagnosing a bubble until after it's already burst.

-Right now, many of these characteristics reflect the market, but experts aren’t calling it a housing bubble yet because the market doesn’t reflect all the typical characteristics.
+Many of these characteristics reflect the market, but experts aren't calling it a housing bubble yet because the market doesn’t reflect all the typical features.

-It will take some time to see how everything shakes out, but as of now, our research indicates that the housing market won’t crash in 2023.
+It will take some time to see how everything shakes out, but our research indicates that the housing market won't crash in 2023.

 Rising Home Prices